trampgeek/jobe/README.md

     pip3 install pylint

 [pylint is strictly optional].

+Similar commands should work on other Debian-based Linux distributions, although some differences are inevitable.

 The first step is to clone the project in the web root directory WEBROOT (usually /var/www on Debian-based systems or /var/www/html on Red Hat).